+D2L

-D2L Chicago Quarter Teaching Teams Site
+Chicago Quarter Teaching Teams D2L site

 The D2L Chicago Quarter Teaching Teams website is a primary means of communication about Chicago Quarter updates and resources.
-To find it, click on the Waffle menu (find a class) at the top of your D2L (d2l.depaul.edu) page and search for Chicago Quarter Teaching Teams.
+To find it, click on the Waffle (nine-square) menu (find a class) at the top of your D2L (d2l.depaul.edu) page and search for Chicago Quarter Teaching Teams.
 Click the pin icon to save the course for easy reference later.